 As I've gotten older, my approach to eczema care has gotten a bit more refined.
-After grade school, it disappeared from my hands and took up residence on my elbows, which seared and itched so badly that I finally went to the dermatologist for prescription-grade steroid cream (which worked like a dream).
+After grade school, eczema disappeared from my hands to my elbows, which seared and itched so badly that I finally went to the dermatologist for prescription-grade steroid cream (which worked like a dream).

 Now, in my late 20s, I'm getting small patches of eczema on my face (primarily my chin and cheeks).
 After a bit of online research, I determined that it was most likely triggered by the cold weather (which has always been an irritant for me) as well as my newfound affinity for potent, anti-aging skincare products, which are often loaded with effective but potentially irritating ingredients like retinol, lactic acid, glycolic acid, and salicylic acid.

 Dermatologist Jessica Wu, MD, an assistant clinical professor of dermatology at the University of Southern California, confirmed my suspicions.
 "One frustration about adult eczema is that it's usually front and center on the face and neck," she told Everyday Health.
 “The skin on the face is thinner than elsewhere on the body, so it's more sensitive," she explains, adding that eczema breakouts in this area can be triggered by cosmetic or skincare products.

 Sure enough, glycolic acid, salicylic acid, retinol, any harsh fragrances, and preservatives like methylparaben or butylparaben top WebMD's list of skincare ingredients to avoid if you have eczema.

 How I Adjusted My Skincare Routine